 - Yellowing of your eyes or skin

-- Diarrhea for more than 5 days, or your infant or child has had diarrhea for 2 days or vomiting for 12 hours (call right away if a baby younger than 3 months has diarrhea or vomiting)
+- Diarrhea for more than five days or your infant or child has had diarrhea for two days or vomiting for 12 hours (call right away if a baby younger than three months has diarrhea or vomiting)

-- Abdominal pain lasting more than 1 week
+- Abdominal pain lasting more than one week

 - Burning with urination or frequent urination